 At the end of the year, I see another 365 that passed, with little — I feel — to showcase.

 There’s got to be a stop to this madness.

 We’ve (I write collectively because I assume there are others out there who see this cycle happening in their lives) got to stop beating ourselves up about our outdoor imperfections.
 We fell in love with the lifestyle because of the freedom it offered us, not because it enslaved us to ideals.
 It made us happy, wild, and gave us confidence.
 It didn’t tear us down because we didn’t reach the climbing grade we thought would made us a “good climber” or because we didn’t knock off each of the 48 “4ks” of the White Mountains or thru-hike the PCT.

 The further entrenched we got in the culture, the more us “self-competitive types” started thinking being core to the sports we loved meant pushing our limits and gaining grounds.
 And in a way, it can.
 But it doesn’t mean we need to get down on ourselves if we don’t cover the grounds we hoped to attain.

 Generally, I’ve found that even thinking in the optimistic light at the beginning of the year, having high hopes and lofty goals, can set in motion wheels that help us achieve more than we would have had we not been so exuberant in our outdoor dreams.

 That’s something, right?
-Be satisfied, if that’s what happened for you.
+If that’s what happened for you, be satisfied.